laurido/Evolutionary_Thinking_2024/week36/Friday/README.md

 6. Repeat 1-5 using Neighbourjoining, Parsimony and Maximum likelihood tree bulding algorithms (check the questions on the next point and don't automatically produce all the trees at once).
 7. Questions:

-    1. About NJ: Is the NJ trees more similar than UPGMA?
-Are bootstrap values similar to the ones from UPGMA?
-Try rooting the tree and see how much it can change
+    About NJ: How does NJ work?
-    2. About MP: How does the Parsimony tree differ from the distance based trees?
+    About MP: How does MP work?
-    3. About ML: What does the maximum likelihood tree method do?
+    About ML: How does ML work?

 ### 3. Results